 Place year by year with blood not his own, only the Catholics do it

-sacrifice with contempt.
+contempt on the cross.
 The fact that they continually offer the body and

 don’t understand it themselves, which they use as further proof of its

-imaginations as a way of holding people in bondage to the clergy.
+imaginations, a way of holding people in bondage to the clergy.
 A priest must

 bless the communion, and if a layman blesses it, their little magic trick